JohnKendrick/PDielec/docs/_sources/software.rst.txt

 The first sheet gives some information about the structure of the spreadsheet.
 Each tab, except the first, represents a material and the tab name can be referred to in the *Support matrix* pulldown of the *PowderScenarioTab*.

-In Columns G&H of a material sheet are in arbitrary order: an entry, a density, a temperature; low and high frequency values, the number of points in a frequency dependent entry and a reference.
+In Columns G&H of a material sheet are, in arbitrary order: an entry, a density, a temperature; low and high frequency values, the number of points in a frequency-dependent entry and a reference.
-Column G holds the directive and column H holds its value For the case that the unit cell of the material is required (for anisotropic materials for instance), the unit cell can be provided either in terms of a, b, c, :math:`\alpha`, :math:`\beta` and :math:`\gamma` or as cell vectors.
+Column G holds the directive and column H holds its value For the case that the unit-cell of the material is required (for anisotropic materials for instance), the unit-cell can be provided either in terms of a, b, c, :math:`\alpha`, :math:`\beta` and :math:`\gamma` or as cell vectors.

-The entry type maybe one of: "Constant refractive index", "Constant permittivity", "Tabulated refractive index" or "Tabulated permittivity", "Drude-Lorentz" or "FPSQ".
+The entry type may be one of: "Constant refractive index", "Constant permittivity", "Tabulated refractive index" or "Tabulated permittivity", "Drude-Lorentz" or "FPSQ".

 For columns A to F the first row provides a label for the data in each column.
 The label is not used by PDGui but can be used to describe the contents of the column.
-The contents of these columns depends upon the entry type.
+The contents of these columns depend upon the entry type.

-For tabulated entries column A must have the frequency in |cm-1| and in ascending order.
+For tabulated entries, column A must have the frequency in |cm-1| and in ascending order.
 Column B is not used by PDGui but because refractive indices are often tabulated with micron wavelengths, this column may be used to allow conversion to |cm-1|.

    Summary of columns used for different Entry modes